sheyijojo/Docker_CERT/7-Docker-swarm/2-swarm_highAvail.md

 It gets response from at least one of the worker to reach quorum and commit the changes to the database on all master nodes.

-This means that any changes made by any of the managwer is with consensus from majority of the managers in the cluster.
+This means that any changes made by any of the manager is with consensus from majority of the managers in the cluster.

 ```
 ![quorum](https://github.com/sheyijojo/Docker_CERT/blob/main/_assets/quorum.png?raw=true)